dkoster95/PelicanSwift/README.md

 # Why use a persistence module ?
 ---
-**SRP principle**: Having one responsibility (storing data) makes it easier to maintain, develop, scale and monitor.
+**SRP principle**: Having one responsibility and one reason to change (storing data) makes it easier to maintain, develop, scale and monitor.
 **OCP principle**: Pluggable architecture makes the app using it change-friendly by injecting repositories and stores rather than coupling to a concrete implementation.
 **DIP Principle**: Storage frameworks are low-level frameworks and our apps should be independent from frameworks, database engines or any external actor, our business entities should not depend on some storage framework to work, instead we should have a separate configuration of the entity so we can integrate it with the framework we are using.
 **low coupling**: Core Data is an old objc framework that is outdated if you compare it with other ORM's so, it makes sense that Apple could launch a new ORM soon, or a new Keychain Implentation, you dont want your app to be coupled to any of this when that happens.